cesardka/jornada-do-baralho/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## 🔮 Feature Suggestions

+- [x] An option to navigate between selected cards, with arrows < and > to switch the selected card
+- [ ] New section between `About The Challenge` and `About The Authors` giving a proper context on who I am, my relationship with the Jovem Nerd universe and the history on starting the website